 Ron Johanson OAM ACS succeeded Kees Van Oostrum as IMAGO President/Interim Chair in November 2020 and his calm and constructive leadership has proven invaluable in steering the organization through the very challenging times of the COVID-19 pandemic.
 He won elections as a co-president in 2021.
 National President of the ACS since 2008, standing down in 2022.
 A living legend in the Australian film industry, Johanson in addition to having shot and directed hundreds of television commercials, music videos and documentaries, has also lensed several feature films and TV series and has received numerous awards for his work, including a Cannes Lion and 2 Mobius awards.

 Kees van Oostrum ASC NSC SBC AIC

-The IMAGO Annual General Assembly in Brussels in March 2020 was unexpectedly cut short by the rapidly deteriorating COVID-19 situation and the election of a new IMAGO President instead had to be realized through electronic voting.
-Kees van Oostrum ASC NSC SBC AIC was thus elected new president of IMAGO June 2020 after having served in the same capacity in the ASC since 2016.
-During his tenure as President of the ASC Van Oostrum managed to expand the ASC’s activities significantly, not least in the fields of working conditions and authorship, and he got off to a flying start at the helm of IMAGO as well, launching several initiatives immediately, not least a very committed focus on IMAGO’s website.
-Unfortunately IMAGO’s activities have been adversely affected by the COVID-19 situation and Van Oostrum chose to resign as president in October 2020.
-Despite the short time frame, he managed to accomplish a great deal within a short timeframe.
+The IMAGO Annual General Assembly in Brussels in March 2020 was unexpectedly cut short by the rapidly worsening COVID-19 situation.
+As a result, the election of a new IMAGO President had to be conducted through electronic voting instead.
+Kees van Oostrum ASC NSC SBC AIC was elected as the new president of IMAGO in June 2020, after having served in the same capacity at the ASC since 2016.
+During his tenure as ASC President, Van Oostrum significantly expanded the organization’s activities, especially in the areas of working conditions and authorship.
+He made an energetic start as the head of IMAGO as well, immediately launching several initiatives, including an intense focus on improving IMAGO’s website.
+Unfortunately, IMAGO’s activities were negatively impacted by the COVID-19 situation, and Van Oostrum chose to resign as president in October 2020.
+Despite the short time frame, he managed to accomplish a great deal.

 Paul René Roestad FNF